Mutendwa/Group-10-Phase-2-Project/README.md

 Stakeholder:

-Real Estate Agency
+#### Real Estate Agency

 ### Problem Statement:

 The real estate agency lacks an efficient method and face challenges in understanding the factors influencing the potential increase in the estimated value of a property.
 Without this capability, homeowners may not receive optimal advice regarding which renovations to pursue and what factors to consider when buying a property, leading to potential dissatisfaction or loss of value.
 Therefore, there is a pressing need to develop a data-driven solution that can accurately predict the impact of various renovations/House Features on the estimated value of houses, enabling the agency to provide tailored and informed recommendations to homeowners in King City County.

 Objectives:
-Analyze the relationship between property attributes such as lot area, no of bedrooms, the grade, condition , etc. and their impact on house prices.
+Analyze the relationship between property attributes such as lot area, no of bedrooms, grade, condition, etc. and their impact on house prices.
 Which factors are the most influential and the least on house prices.

-Offer Reccomendations: Reccomend insights to the Real Estate Agency that will help them understand how the property attributes impact the value of a property
+Offer Recommendations: Recommend insights to the Real Estate Agency that will help them understand how the property attributes impact the value of a property

-Research Questions
+#### Research Questions
-What is the combined influence of structural features, location, and temporal factors on the market price of houses, and how can we optimally model these relationships to predict housing prices with high accuracy?
+1. What is the combined influence of structural features, location, and temporal factors on the market price of houses, and how can we optimally model these relationships to predict housing prices with high accuracy?
-Is there a statistically significant difference in lot size (sqft_lot) among houses with varying grades?
+2. Is there a statistically significant difference in lot size (sqft_lot) among houses with varying grades?
-Do houses with a waterfront view have a significantly higher average price compared to houses without a view?
+3. Do houses with a waterfront view have a significantly higher average price compared to houses without a view?
-To what extent does the combined influence of bedrooms and bathrooms affect the price of a house?
+4. To what extent does the combined influence of bedrooms and bathrooms affect the price of a house?

 ### Data Understanding
 The dataset comprises 21,597 entries across 21 columns, reflecting various aspects of housing data.
 Most columns show a non-null count, indicating a relatively complete dataset.
 However, there are some key points to note regarding potential missing values.